 ENGAGING PARENTS Parents better able to support learning at home.
-Staff lead = HT 1.
-2. 3.
+Staff lead = HT 2.
 October hold literacy meeting with PP parents ("Coffee, Cake & Catch-up") to look at ways we can help them to support their children's learning at home.
 Maths workshops in October to show parents how to improve maths skills at home and launch the "quality maths homework challenge".
 Personal invitations for hard to reach parents.
 Literacy TA meets with targeted parents of PP children to coach parents so they can better support home learning; parents provided with free packs of learning resources.
 Increased parental support will lead to increased progress and attainment Frequency that parents hear their children read evidenced in homework diaries.
 Keep records of the number of parents attending parents' evenings.
 December 2018 Events 1 and 2 were not well attended by parents of PP children.
 However, strategy 3 is very successful and is helping us to engage hard to reach PP parents.
-When we hold celebration assemblies, craft fairs or drama performances we will make sure we use the opportunity to engage parents in their children's learning.
+The spring parent's meetings were not well attended.
+When we hold celebration assemblies, craft fairs or drama performances a high number of parents attend and we make sure we use these opportunities to engage parents in their children's learning.
 Remove the financial barrier to pupils accessing quality enrichment that enhances learning opportunities.
 Also ensure no child is sitting hungry in lessons.
-Staff lead = HT Pay for/or subsidise children to attend field trips and theatre trips to inspire and enhance communications, writing and progress.
+Staff lead = HT 3.
+5. theatre trips to inspire and enhance communications, writing and progress.
 Also fund weekly music tuition to play the tenor horn etc. Subsidise KS2 residential to Kingswood- an outdoor activities centre in Tees Valley.
 (Parents have raised over £632 to further subsidise the residential).
 Fund excursions to develop personal skills and social relations for Year 6 pupils with children from other primary schools.
 Funding Fruit for Schools scheme in KS2 to provide daily piece of fruit.
-We will continue to encourage our children to fill in their Curriculum Passports to evidence their experiences.
 Paying for these things might be a barrier to them accessing them Check enrichments are impacting on pupil outcomes by looking at the quality of work produced after visits and trips.
-December 2018 Financial barriers removed.
+April 2019 Financial barriers diminished.
+Our cultural curriculum is impacting well and providing very memorable learning experiences, evidenced via our Children's University Passports.
+So far this academic year 8 children have graduated at bronze level, 3 at silver and 1 at gold level.
+One of our pupils has also been presented with a special recognition award.